 Alternate document formats

-The department has recently updated its publishing requirements and endeavours to publish documents in multiple formats that have been optimised for accessibility.
-Documents will typically be published in PDF and DOC/DOCX formats.
-Please use our contact us page if you would like a document in a different format to what is already provided.
+The department endeavours to publish documents in multiple formats that have been optimised for accessibility.
+Documents will typically be published in PDF and other formats.
+If you are having difficulty accessing any of the information on this website or would like to send us your comments please contact us.